 A Wyndham representative says that the company did absolutely nothing wrong.
 After hearing from Pavlovic, the company reviewed his transaction.
 “The investigation into Mr. Pavlovic’s claims showed no indication that the sales representative engaged in any improper activity or violated any of our comprehensive sales compliance policies,” says Lisa Burby, a spokeswoman for Wyndham.
 “In fact, we have never received any consumer complaints about this sales representative that suggest he does not follow company protocol.”

 Last year, Wyndham’s San Antonio sales center conducted more than 15,800 tours.
 Of those customers, less than one-quarter of one percent complained about their experience, according to Burby.
 “While we strive to have no complaints,” she says, “we believe that this rate, which is well below one percent, is a positive reflection of our company’s dedication to our service philosophy.”

-But talk to travelers who are accosted by time-share salespeople on the Las Vegas Strip or International Drive in Orlando, and you’ll hear another story.
+But if you talk to travelers who encounter time-share salespeople on the Las Vegas Strip or International Drive in Orlando, you’ll hear another story.

 Jennifer Moore, an attorney from Minneapolis, says that she recently sat through a sales presentation in Las Vegas in exchange for “free” tickets to a show.
 When a representative insisted that she would have paid less for her vacation if she’d owned a time share, she ran the numbers and proved the salesman wrong.
 She left the presentation despite his objections.